HSE Investigation Solicitors

 - Defending a criminal prosecution at the Magistrates or Crown Court; and

 Penalties for breaching health and safety guidelines can be severe, including fines and imprisonment.
-It is important to obtain expert legal advice in order to protect your position.
-The team is able to advise firms in any sector, and has particular expertise in the haulage and construction industries.
+You should seek expert legal advice in order to protect your position.
+Our team is able to advise firms in any sector on the relevant health and safety laws.
+We also have particular expertise in the haulage and construction industries, where work-related incidents are unfortunately all too common.

-We know how disruptive and intrusive such investigations can be, and we can advise you to make sure you make the right decisions.
-The team regularly represents companies and individuals across the country, including in Manchester and London in relation to the following:
+We know how disruptive and intrusive health and safety investigations can be, and we can advise you to ensure you make the right decisions.
+The team regularly represents companies and individuals across the country, including in Manchester, Liverpool and London, in relation to the following:

 - Breach of duty of employer towards employees and non-employees;